takram-design-engineering/three-geospatial/README.md

 ### Commands

 Project level commands are defined in [`project.json`](project.json).
-Although library and app-specific commands are defined in the respective `project.json`, most of them are inferred targets, and you may need to run `nx show project {name}` to see them.
+Library and app specific commands are defined in their respective `project.json` files, but most of them are inferred targets.
+You may need to run `nx show project {name}` to see them.

 - `nx storybook`: Run Storybook locally.
 - `nx build`: Build all libraries and apps.